potapenko/playphraseme-karaoke-mixer/README.md

 - `--google_api_key` (optional):
   Your Google Translate API key. **Required only if translation is desired.**

-- `--create_tmp` (optional flag):
-  Flag to create a temporary directory for individual processed videos.

 - `--output-dir` (optional):
   Directory where the final output video will be saved (default: `result` subdirectory inside the video folder).